 - and short papers converted from manuscripts submitted as research articles but are too short to qualify as formal research articles.

 These short contributions should have no more than 20 references and its total length should not exceed four printed pages (except editorials).
-Neither an abstract nor a list of key words is needed; major headings (Introduction, Material and methods...) should NOT be used, except for new taxon heading and references.
+Neither an abstract nor a list of key words should be included; major headings (Introduction, Material and methods...) should NOT be used, except for new taxon heading and references.
 A typical correspondence should consist of (1) a short and concise title, (2) author name and address (email address), (3) a series of paragraphs of the main text,and (4) a list of references if any.
 For correspondence of 3 or 4 pages, the first or last paragraph may be a summary.

 Commentaries on published papers are intended for scholarly exchange of different views or interpretations of published data and should not contain personal attack; authors of concerned papers may be invited to reply to comments on their papers.

 Special issues with collected papers such as a Festschrift (see Zootaxa 1325 and Zootaxa 1599) within the scope of the journal are occasionally published.
 Guest editors should send the proposal to the chief editor for approval and instructions.
 Although guest editors for special issues are responsible for organising the peer review of papers collected within these issues, they must follow Zootaxa's style, stardard and peer review procedures.
 If any papers by the guest editors are to be included in the special issue, then these papers must be handled by editors/colleagues other than the editor(s) involved.
 Special issues must be 60 or more pages.
 Normally funding is required to offset part of the production cost.
 Author payment for open access is strongly encouraged.
 Reprints can be ordered for the entire issue or for individual papers.

 Preparation of manuscripts